christo/revenge/README.md

 * Finish major code cleanup in the transition to `DataView2` (temporary name) and `LogicalLine` alias for `DataView = TagSeq[] = Tag[][] = [string,string][][]`
 * More unit tests for C64 and VIC-20 BASIC decoding
+* Render comments on line before if the line is too long to prevent comment and code clash.
+Also format long byte declarations on multiple physical lines.
 * stats/summary of action
   * symbol detection count (disassembly)
 * System kernal subroutine symbol recognition (C64)